Burke and Hare murders: Robert Knox

-Knox was an anatomist who had qualified as a doctor in 1814.
+Knox was an anatomist who had qualified as a surgeon in 1814.
 After contracting smallpox as a child, he was blind in one eye and badly disfigured.
 He undertook service as an army physician at the Battle of Waterloo in 1815, followed by a posting in England and then, during the Cape Frontier War (1819), in southern Africa.
 He eventually settled in his home town of Edinburgh in 1820.
 In 1825 he became a fellow of the Royal College of Surgeons of Edinburgh, where he lectured on anatomy.
 He undertook dissections twice a day, and his advertising promised "a full demonstration on fresh anatomical subjects" as part of every course of lectures he delivered; he stated that his lessons drew over 400 pupils.
-Clare Taylor, his biographer in the Oxford Dictionary of National Biography, observes that he "built up a formidable reputation as a teacher and lecturer and almost single-handedly raised the profile of the study of anatomy in Britain".
+Clare Taylor, Knox's biographer in the Oxford Dictionary of National Biography, observes that he "built up a formidable reputation as a teacher and lecturer and almost single-handedly raised the profile of the study of anatomy in Britain".
 Another biographer, Isobel Rae, considers that without Knox, the study of anatomy in Britain "might not have progressed as it did".